staples-sparx/StaplesLabs.github.io/who-we-are.md

 way, based on facts.

-Finally, another benefit of basing decisions on facts & data is that it makes hierachy and roles completely irrevelants.
+Finally, another benefit of basing decisions on facts & data is that it makes hierarchy and roles completely irrelevant.
 The most junior person in the team can win a debate with the head of the office.

 ### Freedom to Excel

-We seek excellence in all we do, and work hard in forging an environment that nutures it.
+We seek excellence in all we do, and work hard in forging an environment that nurtures it.

 The first way you get a unique opportunity to excel, is by getting a chance to work on extremely challenging problems -- day in and day